cjacker/opensource-toolchain-bouffalo-lab/README.md

 # use sipeed rv debugger plus as example, it's BL702
 make CHIP=bl702 BOARD=bl702dk CROSS_COMPILE=riscv-none-embed- BL_SDK_PATH=/opt/bl_mcu_sdk
 ```
+You can also set CHIP / BOARD / CROSS_COMPILE options in 'Makefile'.

 If built successfully, the target file 'sipeed_debugger_plus_blink_bl702.bin' and 'sipeed_debugger_plus_blink_bl702.elf' should be generated in `build/build_out` dir. you can modify the 'CMakeLists.txt' to change the 'target file name'.